Ask a Librarian

 American Indian Law Review (University of Oklahoma College of Law)

 This biannual journal includes articles on American Indian legal and cultural issues.
 It is available for free on their website.
-It is also on HeinOnline, Lexis Advance, and Westlaw.
+It is also on HeinOnline, Lexis, and Westlaw.

 ICWA Info (Native American Rights Fund and Casey Family Programs)